-Issue Messages Key target audiences Desired behaviours Communication strategies Post-harvesting opportunities for fisherfolk need to be identified and for to ensure equitable benefits to d to fisherfolk and quality of product.
-Fisherfolk and vendors Better relationship between fisherfolk and vendors for sale of products Training workshops Direct dialogue Flyers Media releases developed.
-Consumers Purchase products through right channels Improve awareness of quality/ standards, value, Only purchase quality products Announcements in radio, newspapers
+Issue Messages Key target audiences Desired behaviours Communication strategies Post-harvesting opportunities for fisherfolk need to be identified and Value chains must involve fisherfolk to ensure equitable benefits to fisherfolk and quality of product.
+Fisherfolk must be effectively and Fisherfolk and vendors Better relationship between fisherfolk and vendors for sale of products Training workshops Direct dialogue Flyers Media releases developed. equitably involved in value chain development to ensure equitable benefits and better returns to fisherfolk.
+Legislation for regulating post- harvesting standards needs to be Consumers Purchase products through right channels Improve awareness of quality/ standards, value, Only purchase quality products Announcements in radio, newspapers

 Issue Messages Key target audiences Desired behaviours Communication strategies developed.
 Vendors and fisherfolk Implement quality assurance and safety programmes Public announcements Direct dialogue Training workshops Fisherfolk, cooperatives, vendors, partners in value chains To form partnerships to maintain and develop value chains Consultations/ communication of success stories Dialogue (direct meetings) between fisherfolk and partners to develop direct relationships Quality and standards in the SSF sector need to conform to national and international standards and requirements.
 It is imperative that the processes of preservation of fish and fish products and preparation for marketing conform to national and international standards and requirements in order to ensure quality and value and to gain and maintain market access.
 Fisherfolk, vendors Actions implemented to improve quality assurance in products Training workshops Direct dialogue Flyers Media releases Many fisheries laws in the Caribbean are outdated and will need to be updated or repealed and replaced by new legislation in order to enable implementation of the new regional fisheries policies.
 Development and implementation of legislation, including legislation for quality assurance and safety, in the fisheries sector must take into consideration the needs of small scale fisherfolk.
-Politicians and their advisors Enact new and amend legislation With assistance from lawyers, examine laws and communicate directly with target audiences to advise on changes needed The Competent Agency (CA) identified in the CFP should be CRFM should be designated as the Competent Agency to execute the CFP.
-Fisheries Divisions, Ministers CARICOM Secretariat To support designation of the CRFM the CA in the CFP To support designation of the Dialogue Policy briefs Hand delivered letters Policy briefs
+Politicians and their advisors Enact new and amend legislation With assistance from lawyers, examine laws and communicate directly with target audiences to advise on changes needed The Competent Agency (CA) identified in the CRFM should be designated as the Competent Agency to execute the CFP.
+Fisheries Divisions, Ministers To support designation of the CRFM the CA in the CFP Dialogue Policy briefs Hand delivered letters CFP should be CARICOM Secretariat To support designation of the Policy briefs